SolidWallOfCode/ts-docs/buffer-writer.en.rst

 three parts, separated by colons.

 While this seems a bit complex, all of it is optional.
 If default output is acceptable, then BWF will work with just the format ``{}``.
-In a sense, ``{}`` servers the same function for output as :code:`auto` does for programming - the compiler knows the type, it should be able to do the appropriate thing without the programmer needing to be explicit.
+In a sense, ``{}`` serves the same function for output as :code:`auto` does for programming - the compiler knows the type, it should be able to do something reasonable without the programmer needing to be explicit.

 .. productionList:: Format
    format: "{" [name] [":" [specifier] [":" extension]] "}"